Squamous Cell Carcinoma Lung Cancer

 Patients with late-stage squamous cell lung cancer may receive radiation therapy alongside chemotherapy.
 Those with metastatic (widespread) cancer typically get palliative (pain-relieving) radiation treatments, while still receiving chemotherapy to try and help them live longer.

 Our team can help you get financial aid to afford the squamous cell carcinoma treatments listed above.
-Get a free case review now to learn more.
+Get a Free Lung Cancer Guide now to learn more.

 Find Help for Squamous Cell Carcinoma Patients